 As soon as the driver inspects the truck, the fleet manager can give a go-ahead.

 It saves a lot of time for the truck driver in filling out the form from his handheld device.
 He doesn't need to spend time submitting the form.
-That’s done at the click of a button.
-Fleet Managers can easily retract past data in case of any audit thereby saving time.
+The click of a button completes this action.
+Fleet Managers can easily get past data in case of any audit thereby saving time.
 The fleet Manager also receives information on defects immediately and can book repairs at the earliest.

 The driver can click photos of the defects and attach them to the inspection report giving details and clarity of the issue which is not available on paper.
-All this information can be sent to the maintenance team to fix immediately and necessary parties can be notified.
+The maintenance team can receive all this information to carry out immediate repairs, and the relevant parties can be notified accordingly.

-eDVIRS can be accessed from anywhere at any time.
+You can access eDVIRS from anywhere and at any time.
 Drivers can log into an online portal and view their inspection history, making it easy to track missing documents.
 The Fleet Manager can also track if a vehicle has repeated faults or similar faults.
 Fleet managers can track inspections and manage vehicles remotely.

 Vehicles also need to undergo a monthly inspection by the driver.
-This inspection can be scheduled for the last week of every month or the 1st of every month however convenient.
-He can check for any leaks, wheel alignment, steering, clutch-play, etc. In case of any defects, repair work should be carried out to ensure the smooth running of the vehicle.
+You can schedule this inspection for the last week of every month or the 1st of every month at your convenience.
+He can check for any leaks, wheel alignment, steering, clutch-play, etc. If any defects are found, the vehicle should undergo repair work to ensure its smooth operation.

 A thorough annual truck inspection which includes inspecting the interior and exterior of the vehicle should be performed.
 Replacement of worn-out parts like hoses, brackets, belts, or filters any kind of wear and tear can also be checked.
-Tires could be replaced depending on the need.
+Tires may need to be replaced as per the requirement.
 Any action which could improve the efficiency of the vehicle and increase its lifespan should be done.
-An annual inspection can be performed at the end or beginning of the year.
+You can perform an annual inspection at the end or beginning of the year.
 Motor Carriers need to fulfill periodic inspection requirements and produce the roadside inspection report.

 The trucking industry is facing a significant challenge – it needs to comply with federal regulations while maintaining high levels of safety and efficiency.
 The cost of compliance could soon reach $1 billion per year.